NCIP/gdc-docs/docs/Commons/Authentication.md

 Accessing the GDC Data Submission Portal requires eRA Commons credentials with appropriate dbGap authorization.
 See [Obtaining Access to Submit Data]( https://gdc.nci.nih.gov/submit-data/obtaining-access-submit-data) for more details.

 Permissions are attached to each user account.
 Access can be granted to one or more projects.
-Those permissions will apply throughout the GDC Data Portal and GDC Data Submission Portal and will define how data is being displayed.
+Those permissions will apply throughout the GDC Data Portal and GDC Data Submission Portal and will define how data is being fgedisplayed.

 # Authentication via eRA Commons